mehdifassifihri/resume-job-matcher-backend/docs/API.md

 ## Overview

-The AI Resume & Job Matcher API provides endpoints for analyzing resume-job compatibility, generating tailored resumes, and validating ATS compliance.
+The AI Resume & Job Matcher API provides endpoints for analyzing resume-job compatibility, generating tailored resumes, and managing user authentication and history.
 All endpoints return JSON responses and support CORS for cross-origin requests.

 ## Base URL